elgw/deconwolf/README.md

 # deconwolf

-`deconwolf` is a program for deconvolution of fluorescent wide-field image stacks, the highlights are:
+`deconwolf` is a program for deconvolution of fluorescent wide-field image stacks:
- - almost no most boundary effects compared to ordinary linear deconvolution due to clever algorithm.
+ - The deconvolved images shows very mild boundary effects which means that you can crop and deconvolve small regions of interest.
- - optional low RAM usage at the cost of slightly longer computation times which makes it possible to use low-cost hardware.
+ - RAM usage can be reduced at the cost of slightly longer computation times by tiling.
+That makes it possible to deconvolve large images on small machines.
- - highly parallelised so that it can use all the juice in your fancy multi-core computer.
+ - It can make use of all precious cores of your "big" machine since the critical parts run on separate threads (as many as you would like).
- - extremely tiny: with an installation size of less than 0.1 MB it would fit most floppy drives (if you are fortunate enough to own one of those antiquities).
+ - Deconwolf is tiny!
+The installation size of less than 0.1 MB it would fit most floppy drives (if you are fortunate enough to own one of those antiquities).

-Except for this readme there is also a [change log](CHANGELOG.md) and a [to do list](TODO.md).
+Except for this README there is also a [CHANGELOG](CHANGELOG.md) and a [TODO](TODO.md) list.

 ## Usage:
 deconwolf has a simple command line interface and only need to know which image that you want to deconvolve and what PSF that should be used.
 For example, to deconvolve the image `dapi_001.tif` by the PSF in `PSF_dapi.tif`, just type:
 ```
 deconwolf dapi_001.tif PSF_dapi.tif
 ```
-which will produce a new image called `dcw_dapi_001.tif` along with a log file called `dcw_dapi_001.tif.log.txt`.
+which will produce a new image called `dw_dapi_001.tif` along with a log file called `dw_dapi_001.tif.log.txt`.
 For the other options, see
 ```
 deonwolf --help
 ```